 Do you agree with the list of requirements for this recommendation?
 If not, please detail how you would amend these requirements.

 The proposed language is intended to convey the substance of the proposed Bylaws changes related to ICANN’s Mission, Commitments and Core Values.
 Legal counsel have not reviewed the underlying proposed Bylaws revisions.
-The proposed language for Bylaw revisions is conceptual in nature at this stage; once there is consensus about direction developed through this comment process, the legal team will need time to draft appropriate language for revisions to the Articles of Incorporation and Bylaws.
+The proposed language for Bylaw revisions is conceptual in nature at this stage; once there is consensus about direction developed through this comment process, the legal team will need time to draft appropriate language for proposed revisions to the Articles of Incorporation and Bylaws.
 Once further developed, the proposed amendments to the Articles of Incorporation and Bylaws will be subject to public consultation.

 The table below compares the current draft proposals with the current language and explains the context in the “Notes” column.
 We are particularly interested in the community’s view as to the broad approach painted: of providing an almost “constitutional core” for ICANN against which the Board and staff can be held to account – by the community, and by the various review and redress procedures that feature elsewhere in this report.